bacalhau-project/bacalhau/docs/running-node/configuration.md

 Within a `.bacalhau` repository, a `config.yaml` file may be present.
 This file serves as the configuration source for the bacalhau node and adheres to the YAML format.

-**Note:** On the initialization of a new `.bacalhau` repository, Bacalhau will generate a `config.yaml` file.
-However, if Bacalhau is opening an existing repository, it will not create this file if it's absent.

 Although the `config.yaml` file is optional, its presence allows Bacalhau to load custom configurations; otherwise, Bacalhau is configured with built-in default values, environment variables and command line flags.

 Modifications to the `config.yaml` file will not be dynamically loaded by the Bacalhau node.
 A restart of the node is required for any changes to take effect.
 Bacalhau determines its configuration based on the following precedence order, with each item superseding the subsequent: